 Students in the Nursing Programs of South Plains College will not provide care to any patient diagnosed with Coronavirus/COVID-19.
 Care at this intensive level should be provided by professional nursing staff and not student nurses.
-Students will not provide ANY care for a Coronavirus/COVID-19 patient, nor act as a witness to the removal of protective gear from professional staff.
-Students will not participate in the environmental cleanup of a Coronavirus/COVID-19 patient.
+Students will not provide ANY care for a Coronavirus/COVID-19 patient.
 Observation of any of these procedures should occur at distances greater than 18 feet.